gearguardgary/rivian-api/app/vehicle-info/get-vehicle-wheel-images.md

 https://rivian.com/mobile/static/img/v1/features/wheels/<your wheel option>.png
 ```

-`<your wheel option> can be found in the getUserInfo response as wheelOption.optionId`
+`<your wheel option> can be found in the CurrentUserForLogin response as wheelOption.optionId`

 An example option ID is `WHL-0AS`